The Kentucky Kernel

 The Kentucky Kernel is the student newspaper of the University of Kentucky.

 The Kernel is distributed free on and around the University of Kentucky campus.
 It claims a circulation of 8,000 and readership of more than 30,000.
 Its sole source of revenue is advertising.
-It is issued during the weekdays during the spring and fall semesters.
+It is issued in print during the spring and fall semesters and updated daily at kykernel.com.

 History

 The Kentucky Kernel was preceded by several student newspapers, with the earliest dating to 1892.
 From 1908 to 1915, the University of Kentucky's student newspaper was called The Idea, but it became the Kentucky Kernel following a naming contest in 1915.
 The first issue produced under the Kernel name was published September 16, 1915.
 The paper had become an eight-page weekly by 1923, and it became a Monday-Friday daily newspaper in 1966.
+In 2023, the Kernel shifted focus to multimedia journalism by switching to print special sections and daily online publishing.

 In 1972, the Kernel formally established its editorial and financial independence from the University of Kentucky administration.

+In 2005, students started a competing satirical newspaper The Colonel, which was revived again in 2014.

 Operations and alumni

-The Kernel operates out of the Grehan Journalism Building, which is located in central campus and also is the home of the School of Journalism and Telecommunications and the Department of Communication.
-The Grehan Building was completed in 1951 and named to honor Enoch Grehan, the founder of the school's Department of Journalism and one of its first faculty members.
+The Kernel operates out of Blazer Dining, which is located on North Campus and is also the home of the School of Journalism and Media.
+Prior to Blazer Dining, the Kernel has operated out of several buildings on the University of Kentucky's campus such as McVey Hall and the Grehan Building.

-Several prominent journalists worked at the Kernel while they were students, including current Associated Press Chief White House Correspondent Terence Hunt, former National Geographic photographer Sam Abell, current Chicago Tribune Washington correspondent William Neikirk and current New York Times South Africa correspondent Michael Wines.
+Several prominent journalists worked at the Kernel while they were students, including current New York Times National correspondent Michael Wines, former Associated Press Chief White House Correspondent Terence Hunt, former National Geographic photographer Sam Abell and former Chicago Tribune Washington correspondent William Neikirk.

-The writer Bobbie Ann Mason also worked at the Kernel.
+Writer Bobbie Ann Mason also worked at the Kernel.
 The famous Disney writer and illustrator Don Rosa worked for the Kernel from 1969 to 1973.
 The Pertwillaby Papers were first printed in the Kernel, which inspired many of Rosa's later creations, including the Scrooge McDuck tales The Son of the Sun, Cash Flow, and The Last Lord of Eldorado.